michael-brade/derby-entities-lib/README.md

 ## Terminology

 * entity: in case of Derby: a MongoDB collection
-* item: the actual instances of an entity, a MongoDB document, has at least an id and a name attribute
+* item: the actual instances of an entity, a MongoDB document, has at least an id attribute
 * attribute: an attribute of an entity

 An analogy would be from the OO world: an entity is a class of which an item is an object.